dasdachs/px-py/README.md

 # PX-PY

-Python to parse, save and convert `.px` files.
+Python to parse, save and convert `px` files.

 ## Development